pamruta/Web-Miner/README.txt

 	can be found in file: Aniston-Phrase-Table.txt

-	Note: the output of <phrase-extraction.pl> is tab-separated and can be easily exported to Excel or MySQL database.
-Simple 'grep' command on this file will extract phrases matching given patterns. e.g.
+	Note: the output of <phrase-extraction.pl> is tab-separated and can be easily exported to Excel or MySQL.
+Simple 'grep' command on this file will extract phrases matching the given patterns. e.g.

 	grep "\tnominated for " Aniston-Phrase-Table.txt
 	grep "\tmarried " Aniston-Phrase-Table.txt